gradle/gradle/design-docs/gradle-3.0.md

 ## Remove support for convention objects

-Extension objects have been available for over 2 years and are now an established pattern.
+Extension objects have been available for over 5 years and are now an established pattern.
+Supporting the mix-in of properties and methods in using convention objects also has implications for performance (more places to look for properties, requires reflective lookup) and statically compiled DSL (more places to look for data)

 * Migrate core plugins to use extensions.
 * Remove `Convention` type.